Silver Surfer: Fictional character biography

 Silver Surfer temporarily bonds with and is controlled by the Carnage symbiote, which is seeking revenge for the destruction of its homeworld.

 Later, the Surfer works with the alien Annunaki race to gather and protect some of Earth's most extraordinarily gifted children.
 In the end, one of these children, Ellie Waters, saves Earth from the godlike Marduk entity, preventing the Apocalypse and reordering reality as if the Marduk crisis had never happened (though Ellie alone apparently retains her memories of these events).
 The Surfer resumes his interstellar wanderings, but promises to be ready to aid his adopted homeworld should Earth ever need him.

-During his travels, the Surfer is captured by a portal of the Sakaar Empire.
+During his travels, the Surfer is captured by a portal of the Sakaar empire.
 Left weakened and vulnerable by his trip through the portal, the Surfer is subdued and implanted with an obedience disk to ensure he remains loyal to them.
 Fighting as a gladiator (and believed to be the fabled 'Sakaarson' due to his appearance), the Surfer is finally forced to face the Hulk along with his Warbound.
 Through teamwork and distraction, the Hulk is eventually able to destroy the Surfer's obedience disk.
 The Hulk and several other slaves and gladiators are freed when the Surfer uses the Power Cosmic to remove their own obedience disks and give them a way out of the arena, although the Hulk declines the Surfer's offer to take him back to Earth.

 During the Annihilation war, the Silver Surfer again becomes Galactus's herald to help save the universe from the despot Annihilus.
 Annihilus captures them and gives them to Thanos for experimentation.
 Drax the Destroyer frees the Surfer, who in turn frees Galactus.
 An enraged Galactus destroys more than half the Annihilation Wave, and Annihilus is defeated.
 Later, the Surfer is joined as herald by Stardust, a former herald the Surfer had replaced.

-The Silver Surfer leads the world devourer to the populated planet Orbucen, which brings him into conflict with Richard Rider.
+The Silver Surfer leads Galactus to the populated planet Orbucen, which brings him into conflict with Richard Rider.
 He delays the planetary destruction to give the inhabitants more time to evacuate.

 The Silver Surfer returns to Sakaar in a plan to feed Galactus with the unique "Old Power" which he claims would sate his master's hunger for thousands of years, sparing many other inhabited worlds.
-He is opposed by the Hulk's son, Skaar, and is enslaved by an obedience disc.
+He is opposed by the Hulk's son Skaar and is enslaved by an obedience disc.
 The conflict is ended when Skaar's mother Caiera sacrifices her soul and Old Power as sustenance for Galactus.
 Unfortunately, Galactus now seems addicted to the Old Power and has begun searching for other planets containing it to sate himself.